michmattera/newline-alebrije/README.md

 <dl>
     <dt><a href="alebrije.html" target="_blank" alt="Newline Alebrije Alebrije page">Alebrije Page</a></dt>
     <dd>
-    The content of this page are images and text, to give information to the user about what is an alebrije and the difference between the <strong>4 types of alebrijes.</strong>
+    The content of this page are images and text.
+To give information to the user about what is an alebrije and the difference between the <strong>4 types of alebrijes.</strong>
     <br />
     The Alebrije page is divided in <strong>10</strong> different sections:
         <ol>